 She is a live artist whose work and research focus on the political potential of audience interactivity.
 She creates interactive installations and performances in which the audience is an active collaborator.

-Tania co-curated the 2019 edition of the Live Arts Bard Biennial at the Fisher Center.
-Titled Where No Wall Remains: An International Festival about Borders, it featured nine commissioned projects by artists from the Middle East and the Americas.
+Tania co-curated the 2019 edition of the Live Arts Bard Biennial at the Fisher Center, titled Where No Wall Remains: An International Festival about Borders.

 Her work has been translated into multiple languages and shown globally in spaces ranging from national museums to fishing boats.
 She is the recipient of the Soros Art Fellowship, Bessie Award for Outstanding Production, International Live Art Prize, Total Theatre Innovation Award, and Arches Brick Award.
 She is cofounder of Dictaphone Group in Lebanon, a live art and urban research collective aiming at questioning people’s relationships to cities and public spaces.